 - Then the filling is simmered on the stove before you add the eggs to concentrate the flavor.

-So why are we cooking the filling on the stove top?
+Benefits of cooking the filling on the stovetop

 - By cooking the pumpkin together with the spices you eliminate extra moisture and concentrate the flavor.

-- And secondly when you add a hot filling to a hot crust you get the perfect texture in the filling.
+- And secondly, when you add a hot filling to a hot crust you get the perfect texture in the filling.
 It also helps to eliminate large cracks across the top of your pie.
-And paleo pie crusts do have a tendency to burn with long baking times.
+Paleo pie crusts do have a tendency to burn with long baking times.
 But you avoid all of this because the filling cooks faster in the oven when it goes in hot.

 - Another reason the filling cracks is because for most recipes the cold filling goes into the crust.
-This is problematic for 2 reasons, first up it takes longer to bake, and so the edges cook way sooner then the middle which causes cracking.
-(Secondly the longer cooking time can sometimes result in a soggy pie crust as well as a cracked filling.)
+This is problematic for 2 reasons, first, it takes longer to bake, and so the edges cook way sooner than the middle which causes cracking.
+(Secondly, the longer cooking time can sometimes result in a soggy pie crust as well as a cracked filling.)

 - Cool the pie at room temperature completely.
 If you move the pie to the refrigerator too soon while it’s still hot, that can also cause cracking.